-Sun Devil Peak (6903') is one of the high summits of the northeastern most ridgeline of the Bradshaw Mountain Range.
-This range is easily seen from Highway 69 starting from Poland Juction (MP 275) and looping around all the way over to just before Cost Co (MP 293).
-These mountains are bounded by Diamond Valley and Prescott Valley on the north; Dewey-Humboldt to east; Mayer to the southeast; Breezy Pines & Poland Road to the south; and the Walker valley/Lynx Lake to the west.
+Sun Devil Peak (6903') is one of the high summits of the northeasternmost ridgeline of the Bradshaw Mountain Range.
+This range is easily seen from Highway 69 starting from Poland Junction (MP 275) and looping around over to just before Cost Co (MP 293).
+These mountains are bounded by Diamond Valley and Prescott Valley on the north; Dewey-Humboldt to the east; Mayer to the southeast; Breezy Pines & Poland Road to the south; and the Walker valley/Lynx Lake to the west.

 Aerial view of its mountain top instantly reminds you of a slightly slanted pitchfork.
-The east-west summit ridge has a single main southridge while on its north flanks protrudes three fork ridges.
-Their is no trail to the summit.
-The opportunities to summit are endless and really depend on your liking.
+The east-west summit ridge has a single main south-ridge while on its north flanks protrudes three fork ridges.
+There is no trail to the summit.
+Opportunities to the summit are endless and depend on your liking.
 There are two main drainages (in between the three north forks) which are predominately tabled granite with seasonal water flows.
-The northeast fork ridgeline is the closest to line to the trailhead.
-T Vegetation in the area is predominately chaparral; manzanita; pine trees and an occasional alligator junipine, all of which are very old.
-The geology of the area is mainly pre-cambrian granite.
+The northeast fork ridgeline is the closest line to the trailhead.
+T Vegetation in the area is predominately chaparral; manzanita; pine trees and an occasional alligator juniper, all of which are very old.
+The geology of the area is mainly Precambrian Granite.

 BONUS excursion: A plane crash of an F-84 Thunderjet (the pilot ejected safely) from 1957.
 The military removed most of the wreckage, but not all of it.
 The wreckage is situated on the left flanks of the middle fork ridgeline of Sun Devil Peak (6903').
 Crash site GPS: 34°31'12.00"N, 112°20'5.01" (elevation is 6973').

 Trailhead is from the Prescott National Forest's "proposed" Newtown Trailhead.
-Currently the Trailhead is a small parking lot which is at the end of Newtown Road.
+Currently, the Trailhead is a small parking lot which is at the end of Newtown Road.
 This is the official trailhead for Charcoal Gulch Trail #9419.
-From the TH gate there is a quad trail and just south of the road is a foot path.
-This foot path later connects onto the quad trail.
+From the TH gate there is a quad trail and just south of the road is a footpath.
+This footpath later connects onto the quad trail.
 From the TH continue west on Charcoal Gulch Trail #9419 for just under 1 mile when it goes down into "Green Gulch" the major east flowing drainage for the area.
-From here you have options; 1) you can stay on Charcoal Gulch trail due south for another half mile and connect to the northeast fork ridgeline and go "off trail" from there or 2) meander south-southwest onto another trail for about 1/2 mile (1.47 miles from TH; elevation 5325') which places you directly in front of the east fork rideline.
+From here you have options; 1) you can stay on Charcoal Gulch trail due south for another half mile and connect to the northeast fork ridgeline and go "off-trail" from there or 2) meander south-southwest onto another trail for about 1/2 mile (1.47 miles from TH; elevation 5325') which places you directly in front of the east fork ridgeline.
 From this location, if the plan is to visit the plane wreckage, stay on the drainage which goes west, then southwest, the south.
-You will exit the drainage and bank left at 2.26 miles from TH (6326').
-Wreckage will be found as you traverse south and southeast up the ridgeline.
+You will exit the drainage and bank-left at 2.26 miles from TH (6326').
+The wreckage will be found as you traverse south and southeast up the ridgeline.

 Turnaround often, the views as you climb just keep getting better and better.
-First you see Prescott Valley & Dewey.
+First, you see Prescott Valley & Dewey.
 Upper ridges provide views to the unnamed 6548 which constantly lets you know he's there (the nearest northern peak).
 Further up is Diamond Valley and Glassford Hill.
-As you approach summit you get to see Granite Mountain, Prescott, Willow Lake and Mayer.
-When you get to summit, views to the Walker Valley, Spruce Mountain and Mount Union summit towers.
+As you approach the summit you get to see Granite Mountain, Prescott, Willow Lake, and Mayer.
+When you get to the summit, views to the Walker Valley, Spruce Mountain, and Mount Union summit towers.
 The mountain immediately south is unnamed 6962'.